 *SOLD, Request to be notified when similar board available | Board Location: Hawaii *Worldwide Shipping Available*

 9’0 O’Neill Santa Cruz “Love Craft” model board from 1968.
-The board has been fully restored by a surfboard restoration expert with over 30 years of experience.
+This board was fully restored by a surfboard restoration expert with over 30 years of glassing experience.

 If you have any questions or need a shipping quote please leave a comment below and/or visit our Contact Page